jeffthomasiii/Just-a-Thought-Blog/_posts/2026-02-27-The-Servant-Not-the-Shepherd.md

 It can summarize commentary, suggest applications, polish language, even simulate tone.
 But it can’t discern the heart of God for the people He’s entrusted to us.

-> “The Lord is my shepherd; I shall not want.”
+> “The Lord is my shepherd; I shall not want.” - Psalm 23:1 ESV
-> —Psalm 23:1 ESV

 Not, “The software is my shepherd.”